Why Diet Matters In Covid-19 in Austin TX

 Dr. Arnold R. Eiser, MD wrote an Op-Ed published in MedPage Today January 30, 2021, where he discusses the notion that diet has a significant effect on COVID-19 lethality.
-He questions that the degree to which a person’s diet is inflammatory may determine if it is a lethal disorder.
+He questions that the degree to which a person’s diet is inflammatory may determine if it is a lethal disorder in Austin TX.

 When COVID hit, he had a mild case himself, and then he began thinking that the risk factors for COVID mortality were the same risk factors for dementia-- aging, insulin resistance, obesity, and minority status.